8Crafter-Studios/8Crafter-Wiki/README.md

 ## Contributing

-You've found a typo, couldn't get along with a guide because it was too complicated or want to write your own guide to help other users create their own add-ons?
+You've found a typo, couldn't get along with a guide because it was too complicated or want to write your own guide to help other users?
 Then you've come to the right place!

-Our Bedrock Wiki is fully open-source and is maintained by our lovely community.
-And this community grows every day!
-If you want to be part of this community, get help on Add-Ons or just want to expand our wiki, you can join our Discord servers:

--   [Bedrock OSS](https://discord.gg/XjV87YN) - for wiki contributing and cool projects,
--   [Bedrock Add-Ons](https://discord.gg/pytC8zKHPn) - for help with Add-Ons.

-If you want to help us create more complex things, like adding a new page or fixing some typos yourself, we have a dedicated [Contribute Page](https://8crafter-studios.github.io/8Crafter-Wiki/contribute) on our wiki, which describes every step you need to follow.
-If you have some questions, there are some really nice people in our [Discord Server](https://discord.gg/XjV87YN).
+If you want to help us create more complex things, like adding a new page or fixing some typos yourself, we have a dedicated [Contribute Page](https://8crafter-studios.github.io/8Crafter-Wiki/contribute) on my wiki, which describes every step you need to follow.
+If you have some questions, there are some really nice people in my [Discord Server](https://discord.gg/XjV87YN).

 ### Code and Platform